The local-first network scanner

 • Security advice & concrete remediation steps

-Bring your own key — AI is entirely optional.
+You bring your own key, and AI is entirely optional.
 Your prompts never touch our servers; they go directly from your device to the provider you picked.
 Prefer fully offline?
 Run a local model with Ollama.

 Supported AI providers